nickarino/utilities/StockTrading/TDAmeritrade/stock_trading_notes.md

 | Range | Data is grouped based on a price range, with each data point representing the time it takes for the instrument to move through a specified price range. | Beneficial for traders focusing on price consolidation and breakout patterns within specific price ranges. | Granularity depends on the specified price range; wider ranges are less granular, and narrower ranges are more granular. | No | Yes | No |

 Each aggregation type serves different trading strategies and analysis preferences.
 Time-based aggregation is the most traditional and is useful for a broad range of analyses.
 Tick-based aggregation gives a detailed view of market dynamics and is typically used by high-frequency traders or those analyzing the market at a very fine level.
 Range-based aggregation is particularly used for identifying patterns that occur within certain price levels, such as support and resistance areas.

+Using ticks as an aggregation period instead of time can provide several advantages for traders:

+1. **Market Volatility Insight**: Tick charts reflect market volatility by showing price changes as they happen, offering insights into the intensity of buying or selling.

+2. **Non-Time-Based Analysis**: Tick charts focus on price movement, not the passage of time, which can reveal patterns during periods of rapid trading that might not be visible on time-based charts.

+3. **Identify Market Momentum**: Large numbers of transactions (ticks) in a short period can indicate strong buying or selling pressure, providing a visual representation of market momentum.

+4. **Avoid Irrelevant Information**: During slow trading periods, time-based charts can have little to no movement, while tick charts only create new bars when transactions occur, thus filtering out periods of inactivity.

+5. **Customization for Strategy**: Traders can customize the number of ticks to match their trading strategies for more precise entries and exits.

+# Common Tick numbers

+- Common tick chart settings are 144, 233, and 512 ticks.
+The number 512 is mentioned as a standard or common setting that many traders use due to its balance of detail and smoothness in representing price action.
+Traders might choose different settings based on the specific market they are trading, the average volume, and their own trading style.
+For less active markets, traders might use a smaller tick size, such as 233 ticks, whereas more active markets might warrant a larger tick size like 512​​.